Protecting the transaction

 • $failed – The transaction was rejected by the gateway

-:notebook-with-decorative-cover: You will need to generate and forward the request_token string from your frontend by using the Browser SDK or a Mobile SDK.
+You need to generate and forward the request_token string from your frontend by using the Browser SDK or a Mobile SDK.

 castle = ::Castle::Client.new